geoip-lite/node-geoip/README.md

 ### 2. update the datafiles (optional)

-Run `npm run-script updatedb` to update the data files.
+Run `cd node_modules/geoip-lite && npm run-script updatedb` to update the data files.

 **NOTE** that this requires a lot of RAM.
 It is known to fail on on a Digital Ocean or AWS micro instance.
 There are no plans to change this.  `geoip-lite` stores all data in RAM in order to be fast.